Tunisian malouf: Nouba, the core form of Tunisian malouf

-According to al-Tifāshī al-Gafsī (13th century), the nouba formerly consisted of the following pieces: nashīd (recitative), istihlāl (overture), ʿamal (song in a heavy rhythm), muḥarrak (song in a light rhythm), the muwashshah and the zajal.
+According to al-Tifāshī al-Gafsī (13th century), the nouba formerly consisted of the following pieces: nashīd (recitative), istihlāl (overture), ʿamal (song in a heavy rhythm), muḥarrak (song in a light rhythm), the muwashshah, and the zajal.
 According to Shaykh Muḥammad al-Dharīf (14th century), noubas once followed fourteen different musical modes: rahāwī, dhīl, ʿIrāq, sīkāh, ḥsīn, rasd, raml al-māyā, nawā, asbaʿayn, rasd al-dhīl, rmal, asbahān, mazmūm and māya.
 Muhammad Rachid Bey—a music lover, oud player and violinist—is credited with revising and fixing the repertoire of Tunisian noubas: he arranged the various parts and added Turkish-inspired instrumental pieces.
 He is also credited with composing most of the noubas' instrumental pieces, namely the overtures (istiftāḥ and msaddar) and the interludes (tūshiya and fārigha).
-Thirteen noubas were thus compiled and worked in thirteen of the modes mentioned above (with the exception of the rahāwī nouba, which oral tradition failed to transmit to the present day).
+Thirteen noubas were thus compiled and worked in thirteen of the modes mentioned above (except the rahāwī nouba, which oral tradition failed to transmit to the present day).

 Today, the nouba is a musical composition built on a principal mode from which it takes its name, and formed as a sequence of vocal and instrumental pieces performed in an agreed order.
-The structure of the Tunisian nouba highlights contrasts and symmetries between its parts and within each of them: the first part favors duple meters, the second triple meters; each part begins with slow rhythms and ends with lively ones; the alternation of slow and lively rhythms can also recur within the pieces themselves.
+The structure of the Tunisian nouba highlights contrasts and symmetries between its parts and within each: the first part favors duple meters, the second, triple meters; each part begins with slow rhythms and ends with lively ones; the alternation of slow and lively rhythms can also recur within the pieces themselves.

 A nouba performed by the La Rachidia orchestra.